Federal Drug Crimes Defense

-Minimum Mandatory Sentences: Many drug charges involve minimum mandatory sentences.
-For example, if a federal case involves at least 500 grams of cocaine, there is a minimum mandatory of 5 years in prison.
-If a federal case involves at least 5 kilograms of cocaine, there is a minimum mandatory of 10 years in prison.
+Many federal drug offenses involve minimum mandatory sentences.
+For example, if a federal drug offense case involves at least 500 grams of cocaine, there is a minimum mandatory of 5 years in prison.
+If a federal drug offense case involves at least 5 kilograms of cocaine, there is a minimum mandatory of 10 years in prison.

-The guidelines factor a Defendant’s criminal history into the sentencing calculation by assigning points for a Defendant’s prior criminal convictions.
+The federal drug charge sentencing guidelines factor a Defendant’s criminal history into the sentencing calculation by assigning points for a Defendant’s prior criminal convictions.
 More criminal convictions mean more points and more points mean a longer sentencing guideline range.